main-content

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Please see BOTOX® full Product Information, including Boxed Warning and Medication Guide, also available at https://www.rxabbvie.com/pdf/botox_pi.pdf
+Please see full Product Information, including Boxed Warning and Medication Guide, or visit https://www.rxabbvie.com/pdf/botox_pi.pdf

 • Accessibility Statement